Guidance on managing applications for medical device licences: Reconsideration process

 If you do not file a request for reconsideration or if you withdraw a request, the original negative decision stands.

-MDD staff not previously involved in the application will screen the request for reconsideration.
-Within 15 calendar days of its receipt, a letter will be issued to you indicating if your request is eligible for reconsideration.
-If it is, the letter will also identify the reconsideration process pathway that the Director General selected (internal review or external panel review).
+MDD staff not previously involved in the original decision will screen the request for reconsideration.
+Within 15 calendar days of its receipt, a letter will be issued to you indicating whether your request is eligible or ineligible for reconsideration, or if it is deficient (for example, missing information or containing new information).

 Reconsideration process pathways